 Before connecting to a file share, keep in mind that the way in which you do so may differ depending on the device you’re attempting to access it from, and whether you are on campus or not.
-To access a files share from off campus on a Windows, macOS, or Linux device, you must first be connected to VPN.
+To access a files share from off campus on a Windows or macOS device, you must first be connected to VPN.

-Network Share (K Drive): This is a new network share that nearly everyone at the College will have access to, but with differing levels of privilege; e.g. only people in the Athletics department may have access to the Athletics Xerox scanner directory.
+Network Shares: There is a network share that nearly everyone at the College will have access to, but with differing levels of privilege; e.g. only people in the Athletics department may have access to the Athletics Xerox scanner directory.
 Users will be notified when access to this share will be turned on for them.
 The address for this share is:

 From a College-provided PC

 Most College-provided PCs are preconfigured to connect to your file shares each time you login.
-Simply open the [File Explorer] and you can find them under [This PC].
+Simply open the [File Explorer] and you can find them under [This PC], there should be a folder called [Network Shares].
 If your shares are missing, we recommend you logoff and log back in, or simply reboot.

 If the shares do not reconnect automatically after you’ve logged in, contact the Help Desk for assistance.